PurdueDualityLab/PeaTMOSS-Demos/README.md

 The schema of the SQLite database is specified by [PeaTMOSS.py](PeaTMOSS.py) and [PeatMOSS.sql](PeatMOSS.sql).
 The sample of the database is [PeaTMOSS_sample.db](PeaTMOSS_sample.db).
 The full database, as well as all captured repository snapshots are available here: https://transfer.rcac.purdue.edu/file-manager?origin_id=c4ec6812-3315-11ee-b543-e72de9e39f95&origin_path=%2F
+#### Note: When unzipping .tar.gz snapshots, include the --strip-components=4 flag in the tar statement, ex: tar --strip-components=4 -xvzf {name}.tar.gz.
+If you do not do this, you will have 4 extraneous parent directories that encase the repository.

 ### Captured Model Hubs